Hebrews

 things.

-He sold his birthright for a bowl of food,
+He sold his birthright for a bowl of food because he

 It meant that Esau would have been in the line that led

-In verse 16 were Esau is called a "profane person", it doesn't mean that
+In verse 16 where Esau is called a "profane person," it doesn't mean that

 he cursed a great deal.